-Domino still has issues with her father than bleed over into her relationships now with men (surprise!).
+Domino still has issues with her father that bleed over into her relationships now with men (surprise!)
 She asked me how she could do Forgiveness Work on him when he’s been dead for many years.
 I told her it doesn’t matter if someone is alive or dead, where the issue lives is in our consciousness, and we are the ones who control our perceptions there.
-My process is this and it’s pretty standard.
+My process is this.
+It’s pretty standard and very freeing.

 Hard as it is, get used to death

 Her perception upon dying

 A Friend and I Talk About Dying and Easy Transitions

 Remember “we” survive after death of the body

 How to forgive and find closure if the other is unwilling, absent or dead